metaplex-foundation/docs/docs/candy-machine-v2/02-configuration.md

 :::info

 You can use the whitelist settings with the `presale` option set to `true` in combination with the gateway settings.
-This will restrict the mint to only whitelist users and require them to complete the captcha.
+This will restrict the mint to only whitelist users and require them to complete the Gatekeeper's challenge.

 :::